 That said, going into the desert alone can be dangerous and expats should go with formal groups or experienced people who know the terrain.

-Heat stroke is a risk for all.
+Heat stroke is a risk.
 Expats should bring plenty of water, wear sunscreen and a hat with good coverage or a scarf, and bring snacks for energy and to replace lost minerals.

 A GPS is highly recommended and can be bought in the city with all the necessary maps preloaded – everything looks similar out in the desert.

-While the desert is hot during the day, temperatures fall at night and expats should be prepared.
-Luckily there are plenty of camping stores in Riyadh.
+While the desert is hot during the day, temperatures drop at night and expats should be prepared.
+Luckily there are plenty of camping stores in Riyadh offering the necessary supplies.